 You can cancel your LifeLock subscription by calling 1-800-LIFELOCK (543-3562) or by using its 24/7 live chat.

-If you wish to cancel from your member portal, you should sign in to your account and then open the My Subscriptions tab.
+If you wish to cancel through your member portal, sign in to your account and then open the My Subscriptions tab.
 There will be an option to cancel there.

 As scams and fraudsters become more sophisticated thanks in part to generative AI, being tech-savvy just isn't enough anymore.